Get started with MU

 Course work includes

-Through core courses, you’ll expand your knowledge of public affairs and envision yourself in a management role through subjects:
+Through core courses, you’ll expand your knowledge of public affairs and envision yourself in a management role by studying:

-- Introducing you to the history of public and nonprofit management;
+- The history of public and nonprofit management.

-- Covering public policy processes, including how demand is generated and transforms into new initiatives or legislation;
+- Public policy processes, including how demand is generated and transforms into new initiatives or legislation.

-- Exploring the intersection of politics, policy and management, with a focus on strategy and tools of public action;
+- The intersection of politics, policy and management, with a focus on strategy and tools of public action.

-- Highlighting measurement, quantitative description, problem definition, policy research processes, analytical tools, evaluation and other research methods used in public affairs; and
+- Measurement, quantitative description, problem definition, policy research processes, analytical tools, evaluation and other research methods used in public affairs.

-- Touching on institutional changes, ethical and administrative obligations and other challenges inherent to public service in a liberal democracy.
+- Institutional changes, ethical and administrative obligations and other challenges inherent to public service in a liberal democracy.

 Delivery